bparanj/crystal/electronics/experiments/queue/pulldown-circuit.md

-A pull-down circuit is a simple but important electronic configuration that ensures an input pin maintains a defined logic LOW (0) state when no other active signal is connected.
-It consists of a resistor connected between the input pin and ground (GND).

 1. When no signal is applied: The resistor "pulls" the input to ground (0V)
 2. When a HIGH signal is applied: The input goes HIGH (overriding the pull-down)
 3. When the signal is removed: The input returns to LOW